amazon-archives/sagemaker-containers/README.rst

 -  **Shell scripts**: uses the Shell interpreter to execute any other script

-When training starts, the interpreter executes the entrypoint, from the example above:
+When training starts, the interpreter executes the entry point, from the example above:

 .. code:: python